urbantrout/docs/en/templating/filters.md

 # Filters

-On top of the template filters that [Twig comes with](http://twig.sensiolabs.org/doc/filters/index.html), Craft provides a few of its own.
+In addition to the template filters that [Twig comes with](http://twig.sensiolabs.org/doc/filters/index.html), Craft provides a few of its own.

 ## `atom`